-Penalties are applied if an SIIC exits the exemption regime.
+Penalties or supplemental taxes are applied if an SIIC exits the exemption regime.

 If exit occurs within ten years of opting in, the capital gains that were subject to the exit tax at SIIC level are subject to additional taxation at the corporate tax rate under ordinary law, less the exit tax paid at the time of entry into the scheme.
-No such sanction is applied if one of the subsidiaries exits the regime or if a SIIC is controlled of at least 95% by another SIIC and remains subject to the exemption regime.
-In addition, profits in the exempt sector that have not been distributed become subject to corporate tax at the ordinary law rate.
-A further tax of 25% is also payable on a portion of the unrealised capital gains generated during the exemption period.
-Finally, in the event that a SIIC exits the regime permanently following a suspension period (see SIIC 4/SIIC 5 below), in addition to the aforementioned penalties it must also pay corporate tax at the reduced rate of 19% on the unrealised capital gains generated during the period of suspension from the regime.
+No such sanction is applied if one of the subsidiaries exits the regime or if an SIIC is controlled to the extent of least 95% by another SIIC and remains subject to the exemption regime.